Kelly the Kitchen Kop

 Ingredients

-• 2 Tablespoons olive oil (remember the olive oil you buy matters)
+• 2 Tablespoons olive oil or Avocado oil-- remember the olive oil you buy matters

-• 3 1/2 cups Kroger elbow macaroni (Mom said Grandma always insisted that it had to be Kroger brand…???) *These days I love Einkorn pasta and it always turns out!
+• 3 1/2 cups Kroger elbow macaroni-- Mom said Grandma always insisted that it had to be Kroger brand…??? *These days I love Einkorn pasta and it always turns out just fine!
+(FYI: 1 pound macaroni = 4 cups uncooked, so I just make this recipe with 1 pound pasta and add a bit more of everything else, nothing has to be exact anyway.)

-• Cold butter for greasing your dish (Mom uses a can of no-stick spray, but a cold stick of butter is just as easy and without the chemicals…Oh and pastured butter is always best…)
+• Cold butter for greasing your dish, Mom uses a can of no-stick spray, but a cold stick of butter is just as easy and without the chemicals…Oh and pastured butter is always best… (Update, now there is a good no-stick spray option!)

-• 5 or 6 more pats of butter for the top
+• 6 pats of butter for the top.

 Instructions